-There will often be a number of discussions leading to the agreement of an exit package for an employee.
+When an employee informs you that they wish to leave your company or make a grievance or bring a claim it may be better to negotiate a managed exit.
+Alternatively, a company may decide that the best way forward is to have a without prejudice conversation about an exit as things are just not working out, for whatever reason.There will often be a number of discussions leading to the agreement of an exit package for an employee.
 Our highly experienced team are able to assist you in making these conversations as productive as possible whilst protecting your business interests.
 We can help you with scripts and e-mails to ensure your paper trail is well ordered and protects your company’s position.

 One of the more complicated aspects of settlement agreements often centre around which payments are taxable and which payments can be made tax free.
 The £30,000 tax free concession applies to payments made by way of compensation.
 Contractual payments such as payment in lieu of notice should not be paid tax free and the treatment of notice should be clear from the settlement document to avoid issues further down the line.

 Vardags has decades of experience working on high value employment disputes, obtaining the very best results both in and out of the courts and tribunal for individuals and companies.

 Our service is Director-led and specifically tailored to your circumstances and needs.

 We specialise in handling complex and high-value employment issues and claims on behalf of, or involving, directors, shareholders, executives, senior management and employees.
 Many of our cases involve both High Court litigation and employment tribunals, for example, where there are issues of shareholder prejudice.
 We also have considerable experience in acting for clients involved in serious cases of sexual or other harassment; discrimination cases; and those involving whistle-blowing.